 Have you heard about the Tor network?
 This is a volunteer-operated privacy network that the US navy invented.
 The US, Canada, UK, Australia, and New Zealand secret services now use it.
 Unfortunately, the free version that the Five Eyes secret services released to the world has a backdoor in it.
 All the law enforcement agencies in the free world know about this.
 So don’t use Tor.

 To get a good VPN with unlimited data throughput, you’ll need to pay for the service.
-BestVPN.com has a good list of VPNs that will protect your identity.
+BestVPN.com has a good list of the best VPNs that will protect your identity.

 There are lots of different types of Linux.
 You need Kali Linux.